Niger entry requirements for Netherlands passport holders

 May be checked

-Dutch passport holders need a visa to enter Niger in 2026.
-You must arrange this before you travel — there are no visa-on-arrival options for tourists.
-Plan ahead, as processing can take a couple of weeks.
+Dutch passport holders need a visa to enter Niger.
+You must arrange this before you travel — there is no visa-on-arrival option for Netherlands nationals.
+Plan ahead and apply through the Nigerien embassy or consulate.

 Entry requirements